osisoft/OCS-Docs/Content_Portal/Documentation/community/community-invitations.md

 <a id="tocSerrorresponse"></a>
 <a id="tocserrorresponse"></a>

-Object returned whenever there is an error TODO: Remove this internal model and re-adopt public model when moving to System.Text.Json in WI 202168.
+Object returned whenever there is an error

 ### Properties